 ST EVAL: UK

 St Eval is a Cornish candle company that has been handmaking candles and candle accessories for over 25 years.
 Based on their working farm in St Eval, North Cornwall, they produce candles using techniques that have been honed over many years.

 Each candle is hand-poured and inspired by the natural surroundings of Cornwall.
 St Eval places people and the planet at the centre of their business.
 The wax used is a mixture of vegetable and mineral wax.
 They create their own blends to ensure a consistent aroma, superior burn quality, and beautiful appearance.

 SALEM’S DESIGN: ETHIOPIA

-Salem’s Designs create beautiful quality products using traditional techniques learnt over generations of craftspeople.
-Beginning in 2016 Salem has built up a studio which includes cotton weaving, embroidery, basketry, leatherware and jewellery making.
+Salem’s Designs creates beautiful quality products using traditional techniques learned by generations of craftspeople.
+Beginning in 2016 Salem has built up a studio that includes cotton weaving, embroidery, basketry, leatherware, and jewellery making.

 They create products from the highest quality materials.
 Ethiopian cotton is an industry that has existed in Ethiopia for centuries.

-Potier de Tamrgroute, craft their distinctive green pottery in the village of Tamegroute in the south of Morroco.
-The green and yellow pottery is unique to Tamegroute, the formula of this pottery is a closely guarded secret.
-Designed and made in the village, the green and yellow finishes are formed using an ancient process which remains unchanged.
+Abdel and his community, craft their distinctive green pottery in the village of Tamegroute in the south of Morroco.
+The green and yellow pottery are unique to Tamegroute, the formula of this pottery is a closely guarded secret.
+Designed and made in the village, the green and yellow finishes are formed using an ancient process that remains unchanged.

 Each piece is unique with its own marks and textures which are created during the firing process.
 The three marks which appear on each piece of pottery are an example of this.